Compare prices on over 13,000 products

 What Is Cannabis

 Cannabis is a plant that contains natural compounds called cannabinoids.
 The two most known cannabinoids are THC and CBD.
 THC is the compound most associated with feeling high.
 CBD is often chosen for a calmer, non intoxicating experience, although effects vary by person.
-Cannabis for beginners is mostly about learning how your body responds, because the same product can feel different across people, sleep, food intake, and stress levels.

 You will also see the word terpenes.
 Terpenes are aromatic compounds that influence smell and may shape the overall experience.
 Many beginners find it easier to focus on practical outcomes first, like relaxation, focus, sleep support, or social ease, then learn terpene profiles later when they have a baseline.

 There are a few common ways to consume cannabis.
 Inhalation is typically faster.
 Edibles are slower and can last longer.
 Oils and tinctures sit in the middle depending on how they are used.
 For cannabis for beginners, the safest path is usually slow, low, and trackable.
-That means starting with a small amount, waiting long enough, and writing down what happened.

 Modern Market Categories